Why does a dipole fed at its end work?

 - A dipole antenna is a dipole because of antenna function rather than antenna feed method;

-- The voltage and current ratio (aka impedance) vary along the length of the dipole;
+- The voltage to current ratio (aka impedance) vary along the length of the dipole;

 - Generally speaking, the impedance of the feedpoint increases with distance from the antenna center;